prodo56/KNN/README.md

 To execute the program:
-> python knn.py K D N PATH TO DATA
+> python knn.py K D N PATH/TO/DATA

 where D is the reduced dimension of data using PCA.